hernanchavezthielemann/GRO2LAM/README.md

    Gromacs to Lammps simulation converter

 ## Version
-   GRO2LAM version 1.12 (20 Dec 2018)
+   GRO2LAM version 1.12 (20 Dec 2018) - BETA

    :new:New features :
 <!--ts-->
-   * Option to autoload itp force field files, including side molecules.
+   * Option to autoload 'itp' force field files, including side molecules.
    * Works with more than one side molecule (eg. water + ions +...). (:soon: WIP)
-   * Accepts Ryckaert-Bellemans dihedral, direct conversion to opls dihedral Lammps style. (:soon: WIP)
+   * Accepts Ryckaert-Bellemans dihedral, direct conversion to opls dihedral Lammps style.
-   * #define tag reading in dihedrals.
+   * Accepts #define tag in dihedrals in the 'top' file.
 <!--te-->

    New (possible) features in next release:
 <!--ts-->
-   * Accepts impropers dihedral.
+   * To accept improper dihedral type.
 (An example to work with is needed)
 <!--te-->
 ## Table of contents